Gisela Bulla

 Gisela Elisabeth Bulla (born Gottschalk, 6 March 1932 – 3 October 2018) was a German archaeologist, author, and politician.
 She authored several books on the subject of domestic animals.
-From March 1995 to September 2000, she was also the federal chairwoman of the Human Environment Animal Protection.
+From March 1995 to September 2000, she was also the federal chairwoman of the Human Environment Animal Protection Party.

 Biography

 From the age of six, Bulla lived in Munich.
 She received her PhD in classical archaeology from the Ludwig-Maximilians-Universität München in 1972 with a dissertation entitled Typologische Darstellung griechischer Innenhofhäuser.
 She worked as a publishing editor until 1976.
 Since then she has been a freelance author.
 Under her birth name she wrote popular books on the pharaohs, the Roman emperors and the emperors of China.
 She has also written a number of books on pets, focusing on cats and rats and animal abuse.
 In 1984, she co-authored Endzeit für Tiere with Sina Walden, a book which gained some notoriety in animal rights circles.
 She also wrote articles for magazines such as Emma.
 She was married and lived in Munich and Malta.